 Final Youth Action Plan for Jamaica Conference December 2018

-Out of the shadows: Shining light on the response to child sexual abuse and exploitation - a 60-country benchmarking index examines how countries are responding to the threat of sexual violence against children.
-It explores the environment in which the issue occurs and is addressed; the degree to which a country’s legal framework provide protections for children from sexual violence; [...]
+Out of the Shadows: Shining Light on the Response to Child Sexual Abuse and Exploitation is a 60-country benchmarking index that examines how countries are responding to the threat of sexual violence against children.
+It explores the environment in which the issue occurs and is addressed; the degree to which a country’s legal framework provide protections for children [...]

 We believe the key to ending the global rape epidemic is to empower both girls and boys to create a culture of mutual respect.Our 12-hour curricula emphasizes interactive verbal skills, role playing and physical training.
 We keep lectures to a minimum and instead teach youth the practical, hands-on tools to speak up, prevent or intervene [...]

 The State of the World's Fathers 2019 report calls for men’s uptake of their full share of the world’s childcare and domestic work – across all societies and relationships – to advance gender equality.
 MenCare’s programs engage men and women around the world to become active parents, more equitable partners, and agents of positive change [...]